 Bone Broth Alongside Resistance Training

 It also supports the growth of lean muscle mass, which burns more calories than fat tissue.
-Drinking bone broth alongside a resistance training program can help you build muscle and lose weight.
+Drinking bone broth alongside a resistance training program can help you build muscle and lose weight if that is your goal.

 Bone Broth For Weight Loss Recipe